knieber/SBTShelpdesk/readme.md

 ## Official Documentation

-This design is simply Bootstrap Template made by Inspinia.
+This design is a Bootstrap template made by Inspinia.
 You can find it here: https://wrapbootstrap.com/theme/inspinia-responsive-admin-theme-WB0R5L90S.

 I am using the Laravel 5.1 framework for this project.